What we do

 - helps attract follow-on investments in client companies, primarily from angel investors and venture capitalists ($937million in 2017-2018)

 - helps create or retain thousands of jobs (9,772 in 2017-2018)

 - Through follow-on investment into firms engaged in OCE projects, contributes substantively to Ontario taxes

 In 1987, seven not-for-profit centres were formed to foster industry-academic collaboration in various industry sectors.
 In 2002, the Government of Ontario under Conservative leadership merged the centres to form Ontario Centres of Excellence Inc. with a goal of achieving greater efficiency and economic outcomes.

 Prior to the creation of OCE, there was limited connection between universities, colleges, research hospitals and industry.
 Consensus was that the quality research being produced by these institutions was not being utilized to its full potential by industry.

-A not-for-profit organization, OCE is funded by the Government of Ontario and works in partnership with government, industry and academia to commercialize innovation and build a strong provincial economy.
-OCE is a member of the Ontario Network of Entrepreneurs (ONE).
+A not-for-profit organization, OCI is funded by the Government of Ontario and works in partnership with government, industry and academia to commercialize innovation and build a strong provincial economy.